-This tour is the perfect introduction to bird and wildlife watching on the South American continent – in Guyana you can expect to find wonderful waterfalls, and freshwater marshes teeming with birds and mammals,
+This tour is the perfect introduction to bird and wildlife watching on the South American continent – in Guyana you can expect to find wonderful waterfalls, together with freshwater marshes teeming with birds and mammals,

 On this trip we visit the coastal plain, rare sand-belt forest, rainforests of the interior and Rupununi savannah close to the Brazilian border, including travel on small watercourses and two great rivers, the Demerara and the Essequibo.
+Later in the trip we will watch jungle birds in the tree-tops from a canopy walkway, and also search the forest for gatherings of colourful male Guianan cock-of-the-rock.
 Add giant river otter, jaguar and a multitude of exotic birds and mammals and you have a fantastic all round neo-tropical naturalist experience.

 Read travel consultant Chris Smith's blog about his trip to Guyana.